SmitkakadiyaR/SmitkakadiyaR/README.md

 ###

-- 📚 I'm currently learning Backend development
+- 📚 I'm currently learning frontend development
 - ❓ Ask me about anything related to MERN stack and related technologies
-- 📫 How to reach me **darshankalsariya29@gmail.com**
+- 📫 How to reach me **smitkakadiya588@gmail.com**
 - 🔭 I’m currently working on ReactJS, NextJS, React Native, NodeJS, Firebase, MongoDB
 - ⚡ Fun fact: Writing code is the closest thing we have to magic—except the bugs are like mischievous gremlins!